Frequently Asked Questions

 Based on our principle, the goal is to ensure that the applications and workloads running in a cloud environment are secure and that the controls used to secure the different layers of the cloud architecture operate as intended to stop cloud-based threats.

-Organizations Investing in Cloud Transformation
+Why Organizations Invest in Cloud Transformation

 Organizations are making significant investments in moving applications and workloads to the cloud, enabling them to scale their operations to the needs of their business.
 Cloud transformation offers organizations: